Genesis 33:1-4

 Even if, even if you don't love me

 "The Heart of the Matter" recorded by Don Henley written by J.D.
-Souther, Don Henley, and Mike Campbell
+Souther, Don Henley, and Mike Campbell from Henley's "The End of the Innocence" published by Cass County Music, Wild Gator Music, and Ice Age Music.

-There's an old saying that holding a grudge, not forgiving, is like drinking poison and hoping the other person gets sick and dies.
+There's an old saying that goes like this: holding a grudge is like drinking poison and hoping the other person gets sick and dies.
+The truth in the saying that you forgive not to benefit the other person, but for yourself.
+Of course it's easier said than done.

 Jacob made a living taking from Esau.
-He took Esau's birthright for a bowl of stew and with his mother's help, conned his father's blessing from him too.
-Jacob means "ankle grabber" which is how he left the womb hot on his brother's heels.
-It has also been translated usurper.
-If anybody had a cause to hold a grudge it's Esau.
+He took Esau's birthright for a bowl of stew and, with his mother's help, conned their father's blessing from him.
+So if anybody had a cause to hold a grudge it's Esau.
 And he probably did.
-He probably did for a good long time.
+As Don Henley sang,

-1. Separation anxiety, abandonment issues, left behind, etc. But love will always be love and I'd kiss Don Henley in a hot New York second.
+Separation anxiety, abandonment issues, left behind, etc. But love will always be love and I'd kiss Don Henley in a hot New York second.

 ReplyDelete